Link to here: walter.bislins.ch/Calc

 If you enter Temp.Gradient then the Refr.Coeff. k, Refr.Factor and effective Earth Radius are calculated.

 If you enter Refr.Coeff. k, Refr.Factor or effective Earth Radius then the Temp.Gradient is calculated.

-In each case the values of Pressure and Temperature is used as given.
+In each case the values of Pressure and Temperature are used as given fixed values.
 Use the Barometric Calculator to calculate pressure and temperature for a given altitude, using the standard atmosphere.

 Lift is the amount an object at Distance appears lifted due to refraction.
 Refr.Angle is the angle an object appears to be lifted due to refraction.